 Investing in music lessons for your child might seem very overwhelming.
 All the few dozen schools available in town, all promise to be the best in your quest to finding the perfect music school, but how do you narrow your search in finding the right fit?

 Before the Hunt

 At the Franklin Music Academy, we start accepting kids at age six in our in-studio programs.
-For virtual lessons, we ask that parents wait until age 8 due to the nature of the class.
-However, before you enroll your child in our music school, building their interest in music shouldn’t magically start at age six.
+For virtual lessons, we ask that parents wait until age 8 because online lessons are more involved.
+However, before you enroll your child in our music school, building their interest in music shouldn’t magically start just a few months before enrollment.
 There are lots of things you should be doing with your little one before paying for music lessons.
 The acceleration of a child’s growth and development early on largely depends on a parent’s commitment to engage and teach their child at home.
 Engaging in fun music-infused activities with your baby or toddler will develop cognitive, kinesthetic, and communication skills years before the classroom.
 If you’re already doing this then you’re golden!
 Singing, dancing, or playing calm music at bedtime are simple elements that make a huge difference before gradually introducing age appropriate instruments.